SerpicoProject/Serpico/README.md

 ## Installation
 Serpico is written in Ruby using Sinatra, Bootstrap, and Haml.
 Installation should be easy:

-1. You will need a copy of Ruby.
+- You will need a copy of Ruby.
 RVM is suggested, but ruby1.9.3 on Ubuntu is fine also.

-2. If you are running Ubuntu (or also verified on Kali) you will need a couple of dependencies:
+- If you are running Ubuntu (or also verified on Kali) you will need a couple of dependencies:
 ```
 apt-get install libsqlite3-dev libxslt-dev libxml2-dev
 ```

-3. Finally install the proper gems:
+- Go into Serpico and install the proper gems:
 ```
+cd Serpico
 gem install bundler
 bundle install
 ```

-4. Run the first time script to get setup:
+- Run the first time script to get setup:
 ```
 ruby scripts/first_time.rb
 ```